SmartTensors/JuliaWorkshop.jl/Readme.md

 ## Contents
 ------------

-The `JuliaWorkshop` module showcases how to code and perform analyses in Julia.
+The `JuliaWorkshop` module showcases how to code and perform machine-learning analyses in Julia.

 The `JuliaWorkshop` module covers various topics which are organized into a series of Jupyter and Pluto notebooks:
 * Functions
 * Parallelization
 * GPU acceleration
+* Machine Learning

+Specifically related to Machine Learning, we will cover a series of general, frequently-solved ML tasks such as:
+* Classification
+* Regression
+* Blind source separation
+* Feature extraction
+* Anomaly Detection
+* Spatiotemporal data analytics
+* Filling datagaps

+We will also present a series of realworld ML examples related to:
+* Jupiter redspot
+* CO2 monitoring
+* GeoThermal exploration
+* Turbulence
+* Europe Climate
+* California Wildfires
+* Contaminant transport (i.e., water unmixing)

+## Notebooks

-The notebooks can be executed in Jupyter or in the Julia REPL.
+The `JuliaWorkshop` notebooks can be executed in Jupyter or in the Julia REPL.

 For example, the `Parallelization` notebook can be accessed using: